 - From all machines (all endpoints that host the Tanium Client) in the from clause

-Advanced questions include reserved words or characters (such as match or $), regular expressions, filter clauses, the in operator, or advanced settings.
+Advanced questions include reserved words or characters (such as match or $), regular expressions, filter clauses, the in operator, or advanced options.

 A sensor is a script that runs on an endpoint to compute a response to a Tanium question.

 - Hardware and software inventory and configuration